munificent/craftinginterpreters/book/methods-and-initializers.md

 </aside>

-Anytime you add something new to your language that other languages don't have, or anytime your language does something other languages do but differently, you spend some of that budget.
+Anytime you add something new to your language that other languages don't have, or anytime your language does something other languages do in a different way, you spend some of that budget.
 That's OK -- you *need* to spend it to make your language compelling.
 But your goal is to spend it *wisely*.
 For each feature or difference, ask yourself how much compelling power it adds to your language and then evaluate critically whether it pays its way.
 Is the change so valuable that